 The optimization of your software may include (but is not limited to):

-- updating all sofware to the latest stable versions.
+- updating all software to the latest stable versions.
 This is valid especially for popular software packages, including their themes and plugins.

 - checking if you have any plug-ins/add-ons installed to the software and disabling any you do not really need.
 A badly written plug-in can seriously slow down your site's performance.